stylus/stylus/operators.md

 ### Equality & Relational: == != >= <= > <

 Equality operators can be used to equate units, colors, strings, and even identifiers.
-This is a powerful concept, as even arbitrary identifiers such as as `wahoo` can be utilized as atoms, a function could return `yes` or `no` instead of `true` or `false` (although not advised).
+This is a powerful concept, as even arbitrary identifiers (such as as `wahoo`) can be utilized as atoms.
+A function could return `yes` or `no` instead of `true` or `false` (although not advised).

     5 == 5
     // => true